vrumger/ini-parser/README.md

 The `options` object may contain the following:

-- `section` A string which will be the first `section` in the encoded ini data.
+-   `section` - A string which will be the first section in the encoded ini data.
 Defaults to none.
-- `whitespace` Boolean to specify whether to put whitespace around the `=` character.
-By default, whitespace is omitted, to be friendly to some persnickety old parsers that don't tolerate it well.
-But some find that it's more human-readable and pretty with the whitespace.
+-   `whitespace` - Boolean to specify whether to put whitespace around the `=` character.
+By default, whitespace is omitted, to be friendly to some older parsers.
+If set to `True`, whitespace will be added for readability.

-If a `string` options is passed in, then it is assumed to be the `section` value.

-### stringify(object, [options])
+### stringify(object, section=None, whitespace=True)

 Alias for `encode(object, [options])`